jszkrybalo/portfolio/Final_Project_2.md

 Intrigue: 4.5
 * I know what Broadway is but everyone might not.
 Does this include off-bway?
 Just in NY?
 Travelling Shows?
 ##### Viz #2
+* This is showing the Broadway grosses and adjusted inflation.
+The overall message is that overall it has increased.
+I would say I’m impressed by the increase
+Aesthetics: 4
+Mood: 4
+Clarity: 3.5
+Completeness: 4
+Intrigue: 4
+* You have to scroll across to see everything.
+It would be better if its all together in one frame.
+* The legend is hidden away on the right.
+It should be the first thing you see.
+##### Viz #3
+*